 My work explores the narrative potential of new media in art.
 Influenced by my study of other media such as film, literature, and videogames, I hide the intent of my work deep within its structure and challenge the viewer to discover its obscured significance.
 My production techniques constantly evolve to match the concept of my work.
 From classic cinematography, to more modern compositing effects, and a range of animation techniques (stop-motion, 2D, 3D), I am constantly pushing my understanding of time-based media to expand my capabilities as an artist.

-He currently lives in Toronto, where he teaches Digital Media and Art at York University, Centennial College, Toronto School of Art and the Liaison of Independent Film and Television.
+Joe Hambleton currently lives in Toronto, where he teaches Digital Media and Art at York University, OCAD university, and Centennial College.
 He is a graduate of the University of Windsor (BFA in Visual Arts) and York University (MFA in Visual Arts).
-His work has been shown across North America, Europe and Asia.
+His work has been shown across North America, Europe and Asia and has received grants from the Ontario Arts Council, Toronto Arts Council and Canada Council for the arts.
 He is represented by the Pari Nadimi Gallery.